 By Justin D. Hodson, CPI CSMIE

-The web, an entangled mess of content that is ripe for any diligent legal sleuth to peruse.
+The web is an entangled mess of content that is ripe for any diligent legal sleuth to peruse.
 In this day of age, most Americans are ready and willing to publish their most personal information online for anyone to view.
 These postings of photos, videos, and other content are a legal cornucopia of content for discovery purposes.
-But, there are pitfalls to our exploring, and any principled attorney needs to know of the ethical implications.
+But, there are pitfalls to our exploring, and any principled attorney needs to know the legal ethics and social media implications.

 So, what ethical implications or pitfalls may a diligent attorney come across during their online research?
 Well, one of the most important would be Ethics Rule 2-100(a) of the California Rule of Professional Conduct.
 This rule prohibits any lawyer from communicating about a matter with a party known to be represented by a lawyer without the prior consent of that lawyer.

 The rule classifies “party” as anyone including an organization and their officers, directors, and managing agents, and potentially other employees, as well as potentially in-house counsel, (Snider v.
 Superior Court (2003) 113 Cal.
 App.
 4th 1187, 1207-09).
 The rule must be interpreted narrowly because the violation could result in disqualification and possible disciplinary action.

 Further, actual knowledge that a lawyer represents the party is required for a violation to be found.
 However, the party need not be the “opposing” party.
 The contact must be about the matter where the opposing party is represented.

 Does simply viewing a social media profile constitute “communication” or “contact” of an opposing party?
 First, “communication” is defined as “a process by which information is imparted or exchanged between individuals through a common system of symbols, signs, or behavior.”
 In the following, we will explain why viewing a social media profile might be classified as communications and a possible violation of the ethics rule.